-Rhodochrosite: Facts, Information With Photos
+Rhodochrosite: Facts With Photos

 Rhodochrosite is a manganese carbonate mineral with chemical composition MnCO3.
 In its (rare) pure form, it is typically a rose-red color, but impure specimens can be shades of pink to pale brown.
+Its name comes from the Greek words "rhodon" meaning rose and "chrosis" meaning color.

-Fabulous rosette Rhodochrosite From Huachocolpa Mine, Peru.
+Rosette Rhodochrosite From Huachocolpa Mine, Peru.

 Copyright © Xdxu